alpheios-project/arethusa-cli/README.md

 This will create all files and make all changes you need to get started with your plugin.Also check out `arethusa_plugin_generator help new` to learn about additional options.

+## Disclaimer

+Make sure you're running the latest version of this gem at all times.
+It might change frequently, as Arethusa is continuing to make progress.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/arethusa_plugin_generator/fork )